SoftInstigate/restheart/README.md

 ### Environment variables

-Is is possible to override any primitive type parameter in `restheart.yml` with an environment variable.
+It is possible to override any primitive type parameter in `restheart.yml` with an environment variable.
 Primitive types are:

 -   String
 -   Integer